monmima/main-aide-memoire/laravel/vuejs.md

         php artisan migrate:fresh

 1. Go to your new controller file to make sure it was created.
-1. Now that your controller is created, go to your routes/api.php file.
+1. Now that your controller was created, go to your routes/api.php file.
-1. Add this to your controller imports:
+1. Add this to your API routes (routes/api.php):

         use App\Http\Controllers\ItemController;